-Action: Please consider my Anchor Text Density Cloud Audit for just £30.
-I will crawl 10 pages of your choice (guided by me if required).
-For each page I will provide an ANCHOR TEXT CLOUD as shown above, PLUS, an equally revealing and important FREE ONPAGE CONTENT WORD CLOUD as shown below.
+Action: Please consider the Anchor Text Density Cloud Audit for just £50.
+10 pages of the client’s choice are crawled by our SEO tool.
+For each page examined the customer gets an ANCHOR TEXT CLOUD as shown above, plus, an equally revealing and important FREE ONPAGE CONTENT WORD CLOUD as shown below.

 Example of a Body Text Word Cloud